-Portable Oxygen Solutions has chosen not to bill Medicare or Private Insurance so we do not have these restrictions.
+There is a BETTER WAY!
+Portable Oxygen Solutions has chosen not to bill Medicare or Private Insurance so we do not have these financial restrictions.

-Now, more and more oxygen patients are taking charge of their own lives and taking control of their own healthcare!
-How?...By purchasing their own equipment.
+Now, more and more oxygen patients, like you, are taking charge of their own lives and taking control of their own healthcare!
+How?...By purchasing the equipment that improves their quality of life.
 The benefits of portable oxygen concentrators are far greater than the cost of the machines.
 There is a world of possibilities with portable oxygen concentrators that are as active as you are.
 Don’t let your oxygen prescription change your life!
+Stop feeling confined to your home.
 A portable oxygen concentrator will allow you to continue to work, travel, play sports, participate in hobbies, socialize and maintain your independent lifestyle while finding it easier to comply with your oxygen therapy.